TissueMAPS/TissueMAPS/docs/user_guide.rst

 Using the library
 =================

-The :mod:`tmlibrary` package implements an active programming interface (*API*) that specifyies an interface between the web application (implemented in the :mod:`tmserver` package) and storage and compute resources.
+The :mod:`tmlibrary` package implements an active programming interface (*API*) that represents an interface between the web application (implemented in the :mod:`tmserver` package) and storage and compute resources.
 The *API* provides routines for distributed computing and models for interacting with data stored on disk.
-The server uses the library and exposes (part of) its functionality to users via the *REST API*.
-Users can, however, also use the library directly in a programmatic, server-independent way.
-The library further exposes command line interfaces (*CLI*), which provide users the possibility to interact with implemented programs via the console.
+The server uses the library and exposes part of its functionality to users via the *RESTful API*.
+Users with access to the server can also use the library directly.
+It further exposes command line interfaces (*CLI*), which provide users the possibility to interact with implemented programs via the console, which can be convenient for development, testing, and debugging.

 .. _library-api: